 Multilingual assessment of the mathematical proficiency of newly arrived children - Multi-Assessment

 Multi-Assessment focuses on multilingual assessment of newly arrived children in mathematics education, in both reception schools and regular primary schools.
 By exploiting home languages in evaluation, Multi-Assessment opts to make better use of newcomers’ potential, thereby increasing their opportunities in math education and their school careers.
-The research group Multilingualism and Education conducts its research together with the Seminary of Orthopedagogics, and, among others, the research group Mathematical and analytical competences of professionals.
+The research group Multilingualism and Education conducts its research together with the Seminary of Orthopedagogics, and, among others, the research group Mathematical and analytical competence of professionals.

 Objective